iamalreadynoob/wolta/README.md

 ## Feature Tools

-This module is about to manipulating features in datasets.
+This module is designed for manipulating features in datasets.

 ### quest_selection